 Spending time with yourself can help you navigate the right path for your life.
 When you meditate correctly you see your life from an outside perspective.

 Meditate on simple things like gratitude and where you are in the moment.
 You will be able to find what is great about yourself and what needs improvement.
-A step back could clear your mind to see the bigger picture.
+A step back could clear your mind and allow you to see the bigger picture.

 Reconnect with friends and family

 There is always a peace that comes over us when we are around the ones we love.
-When it is time to make a future change, it is always good to revisit your roots and reexamine your core values.
+When it is time to make a change for your future, it is always good to revisit your roots and reexamine your core values.

 You can also trust family and close friends with your future plans.
 Bounce the idea of them to see if its a winner.
 You know they will tell you the truth.